 Recent Migration Changes into the UK might lead to Higher Taxes and Slow the Economy

-A recent economic research showed that 85 percent of British society, mainly economists and academics agree that migration in the UK will increase the economy in the next decade.
+Recent economic research showed that 85 per cent of British society, mainly economists and academics agree that migration in the UK will increase the economy in the next decade.

 At the same time, the government has recently approved measures that made it significantly more difficult to a number of skilled and highly skilled workers, students and family members from outside the EU to migrate to the UK.